root-two/react-native-drawer/README.md

 - `openDrawerOffset` (Number) `0` - Drawer view left margin if menu is opened
 - `closedDrawerOffset` (Number) `0` - Content view left margin if drawer is closed
 - `openDrawerThreshold` (Number) `.25` - Ratio of screen width that must be travelled to trigger a drawer open/close
+- `panOpenMask` (Number) `.25` - Ratio of screen width that is valid for the start of a pan open action.
+Make this number small if you need pans to propagate to children.
-- `panMaskThreshold` (Number) `.25` - Ratio of screen width that is valid for the start of a pan action
+- `panCloseMask` (Number) `.25` - Ratio of screen width that is valid for the start of a pan close action.
+Make this number small if you need pans to propagate to children.
 - `relativeDrag` (Boolean) `true` - true -> open/close calculation based on pan dx : false -> calculation based on absolute pan position (i.e. touch location)
 - `panStartCompensation` (Boolean) `false` - true -> drawer will catch up to pan position
 - `initializeOpen` (Boolean) `false` - true -> drawer will start open

-Props are a work in progress. relativeDrag:false and panStartCompensation:true may be buggy. @TODO support right hand drawer and multiple drawers.
+Props are a work in progress, suggestions welcome.
+@TODO support right hand drawer and multiple drawers.

 ### Examples
 ```js